 Give your dog a shower just when it is necessary, for example, when they’ve got filthy or foul by moving in something—bathing your dog frequently strips skin’s natural oils and can cause skin and temperature-regulating issues.
 Ensure shower time happens on a sunny day, and dry him thoroughly after bathing, as washing on a cold day may cause the dog’s temperature to drop or cause skin issues due to a wet coat.
 Towel-dry your dog and dry him in the morning sunlight, can also blow-dry but the sound of the dryer can be disturbing to them and furthermore cause them to overheat.

-4. Try not to overpower your dog by attempting to do a lot in one grooming session
+4. Do Not attempting A lot in one grooming session

 Your dog grooming plan may incorporate a shower, hair trimming, nail clipping, tooth brushing, and the sky is the limit from there, do not wrongly attempt to accommodate this all into one sitting.
 Divide all the grooming tasks and perform frequent and short grooming sessions.

-Read more: COMMONLY ASKED QUESTIONS ON PET NUTRITION
+Read Also: COMMONLY ASKED QUESTIONS ON PET NUTRITION

 I like this blog so much, bookmarked.